 When MySQL Router connects to a Cluster, ClusterSet, or ReplicaSet, it requires a user account that has the correct privileges.
-This internal user can be specified using the --account option.
+From MySQL Router version 8.0.19 this internal user can be specified using the -- account option.
 In previous versions, MySQL Router created internal accounts at each bootstrap of the cluster, which could result in many accounts building up over time.
-You can use AdminAPI to set up the user account required for MySQL Router.
+From MySQL Shell version 8.0.20, you can use AdminAPI to set up the user account required for MySQL Router.

-Use the setupRouterAccount (user, [options]) operation to create a MySQL user account or upgrade an existing account so that it can be used by MySQL Router to operate on an InnoDB Cluster or InnoDB ReplicaSet.
+Use the setupRouterAccount(user, [options]) operation to create a MySQL user account or upgrade an existing account so that it can be used by MySQL Router to operate on an InnoDB Cluster or InnoDB ReplicaSet.
 This is the recommended method of configuring MySQL Router with InnoDB Cluster and InnoDB ReplicaSet.